foomet/NeTIF/README.md

 * #### Figure 4

-As Figure 4 shows, for CICIDS2017, performance remains constant at a perfect F1-score (∼ 1.0) across all values of p, suggesting that even minimal flow information is sufficient for effective classification.
-In contrast, the UNSW-NB15 dataset exhibits a decline in performance as p increases, where the highest F1-score achieved at p = 1.
-This indicates that reducing the number of usable flows and increasing the number of packets for aggregation in flows at higher p negatively affects model performance, likely due to decreased training diversity and sample size.
-These results align with the observed flow length distributions in both datasets.
-As detailed in Figure 2, most flows contain only a small number of packets—especially in the UNSW-NB15 dataset, where flows longer than 7 packets are exceedingly rare.
-As a result, using a smaller p value maximizes data retention and helps maintain model generalizability by leveraging a larger, more diverse training set.
+As Figure 4 shows, in CICIDS2017 the F1-score is highest at lower p values, indicating minimal flow information suffices for classification.
+Similarly, in UNSW-NB15 performance drops as p increases, with the best score at p = 1, likely due to reduced training diversity and sample size when more packets are aggregated per flow.
+This aligns with flow length distributions - especially in UNSW-NB15, where flows longer than seven packets are rare - showing that smaller p values retain more data and improve model generalizability.

 ## Model Evaluation